Ido Kedar: Early life

-Writing
+Works attributed to Kedar

+Ido in Autismland

 Essays and memoirs attributed to Kedar were produced in his early teens.
-A self-published collection of essays, Ido in Autismland was written prior to age sixteen.
+A self-published collection of essays, Ido in Autismland, was written prior to age sixteen.

-In a Voices: Reflective Accounts of Education essay for the Harvard Educational Review, Carrie C. Snow discusses how "the especial importance of movement in the process of learning has been amply documented," and discusses Kedar's description in Ido in Autismland of "how swimming aids his sense of body awareness" and "Similarly, playing the piano was a saving grace for him as a student but also, more importantly, as a person.
+In a "Voices: Reflective Accounts of Education" essay for the Harvard Educational Review, Carrie C. Snow discusses text attributed to Kedar in Ido in Autismland describing "how swimming aids his sense of body awareness."
+She writes: "Similarly, playing the piano was a saving grace for him as a student but also, more importantly, as a person.
 It gave him the tactile, routine, rhythmic, kinesthetic, intellectual, and creative sense of stimulus and discipline he needed to ground himself in a world that was overwhelmingly negatively receptive of how he showed up."

-In the Journal of Literary and Cultural Disability Studies, Joseph Valente analyzed Ido in Autismland, which Valente described as an "auti-biography," to explore what he described as "the literary expectation [...] that the autistic protagonist will conquer the adversity posed by the condition to the degree that it will feel as if something along the lines of a "miracle recovery" has been achieved.
-A significant subgenre of autism tale does strive to obey both of these summons, and its member texts typically display a species of "aesthetic nervousness" unforeseen by Ato Quayson when he coined the phrase to capture the disconcerted reaction to disability in and of literary texts."
+In the Journal of Literary & Cultural Disability Studies, Joseph Valente analyzes Ido in Autismland, which he describes as an "auti-biography," to explore "the literary expectation [...] that the autistic protagonist will conquer the adversity posed by the condition to the degree that it will feel as if something along the lines of a 'miracle recovery' has been achieved."

-In his work Kedar is critical of dismissal of autistic voices and thought, especially of those who use facilitated communication (FC).
-In a Studies in Social Justice article by Becky Gold, Kedar was one of several advocates and bloggers noted for their "insightful critiques" of Applied Behaviour Analysis (ABA).
-In Education Digest, Sean McCollum notes Kedar "expresses his contempt for ABA" in Ido in Autismland and that his "deficits are not cognitive, but a self-described neurological disconnect between mind and body."
+In Education Digest, Sean McCollum notes that in Ido in Autismland, text attributed to Kedar "expresses his contempt for ABA" and describes "a self-described neurological disconnect between mind and body."
+In a Studies in Social Justice article by Becky Gold, Kedar was one of several advocates and bloggers noted for their "insightful critiques" of ABA.

+Wall Street Journal op-ed

-In 2018 he published an op-ed in the Wall Street Journal, entitled "I Was Born Unable to Speak, and a Disputed Treatment Saved Me".
-This received a response in the Wall Street Journal by Elise Davis-McFarland, the president of the American Speech–Language–Hearing Association (ASHA), because Kedar had referred to the position of the ASHA about the Rapid Prompting Method (RPM); Davis-McFarland wrote that other organizations, in addition to ASHA, did not recommend the method due to a "lack of high-quality scientific proof of RPM's efficacy."
+In 2018, an op-ed attributed to Kedar was published in the Wall Street Journal, entitled "I Was Born Unable to Speak, and a Disputed Treatment Saved Me".
+This received a response in the Wall Street Journal by Elise Davis-McFarland, the president of the American Speech–Language–Hearing Association (ASHA), who wrote that other organizations, in addition to ASHA, did not recommend RPM due to a "lack of high-quality scientific proof of RPM's efficacy."

+In Two Worlds

-In 2018, Kedar self-published In Two Worlds, which was described by the Irish Independent as "the first novel ever published by a severely autistic non-speaking person" and as "one of the few novels by an author with nonverbal autism" by a Kirkus Reviews Indie Review.
+In 2018, In Two Worlds was self-published under Kedar's name.
+It was described by the Irish Independent as "the first novel ever published by a severely autistic non-speaking person" and as "one of the few novels by an author with nonverbal autism" by a Kirkus Reviews Indie Review.

+Appearances

 Kedar has had speaking appearances at conferences and guest lectures.